 Joint space narrowing can also be a sign of OA.
 OA is a type of arthritis that usually affects your knees or finger joints.
 According to the Arthritis Foundation, around 80 percent of adults age 65 or older in high-income countries have some signs of OA.

 The condition can also indicate RA.
 This is a type of arthritis that happens when your immune system attacks your body tissues and causes chronic inflammation.

 Your treatment depends on the cause of your joint space narrowing.

 Low-impact exercise, such as yoga, may also help keep your joints flexible despite the discomfort of the narrowing joint.
 Your doctor may also suggest cortisone or lubrication injections to numb the pain or cushion the joint area.

 These drugs can allow you to keep working or taking part in regular physical activity without causing more narrowing in your joints.
 Your doctor may also prescribe NSAIDs to keep the pain under control.

 In some cases, you may need to undergo joint replacement surgery.
-In this procedure, your doctor removes the affected parts of your joint and replaces them with metal or plastic prosthetics.
+In this procedure, your orthopedic surgeon removes the affected parts of your joint and replaces them with metal, ceramic, or plastic prosthetics.

 Arthritis and other joint-related conditions are common.
 Joint space narrowing can be treated in many ways that will help preserve your quality of life.
-Work with your doctor to find a treatment that works best for you.
+Work with your doctor to find a treatment plan that works best for you.